okarachidera/magoEat-BackendV1/README.md

 # Get Started

-:danger: This is a personal project, to contribute, feel free to contact the author and request to contribute, with the author's authorization, this project can be forked
+⚠️ This is a personal project, to contribute, feel free to contact the author and request to contribute, with the author's authorization, this project can be forked

 ## Prerequisites